In München steht ein Hofbräuhaus (film): Plot

 In Munich, Otto meets variety worker Hermann Busch who helps him sell Ko-Ka-Ki.
 Hermann takes care of Lotte, whom he would like to date, but he lacks the means and opportunity towards that end.
 Lotte meets Gustl and his son Peter by accident and introduces herself as "Lotte Schmidt".
 She claims to work for Otto and unsuccessfully attempts to bring about a reconciliation between Otto and Gustl.
 Meanwhile, Otto meets Gustl's wife Therese in the Hofbräuhaus and entertains her with fictional tales of having visited Africa.
 After a visit by Otto and Gustl to the notary becomes a disaster, Hermine contacts Gustl and takes him to the Wurzinger vacation home.
 Here Gustl wishes to rekindle his love for Hermine in his youth.
-However, Hermine has written a letter to Therese, where she tells her her marriage could be in danger.
+However, Hermine has written a letter to Therese, where she tells her marriage could be in danger.
 Hermine and Gustl meet in Gustl's vacation home and Gustl immediately attempts to take Hermine away.
 She admits she is only really interested in a reconciliation between Otto and Gustl, which Gustl immediately rejects.
 When Therese appears at the vacation house, Hermine refuses to leave.
 In an emergency, Gustl agrees to a reconciliation with Otto and Hermine escapes through a window.
 She returns to Munich and is picked up by Gustl and Therese on the way.
 They return to Munich together and the two women get along really well.
 The three meet Peter and Lotte in front of the Hofbräuhaus, making their identities known.
 Otto also appears at this point and Therese realises who this explorer of Africa really is.
 During this meeting the animosity between the families disappears, as long as Gustl keeps away from Hermine.
 The notary informs the two families that the inheritance has already been planned to build an orphanage, which the Wurzingers and the Kackelmanns agree to.
 Lotte and Peter fall in love and Otto donates his company to Hermann Busch, who has been interested in marketing Ko-Ka-Ki.